ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/runtime_stats.md

 ## Runtime memory statistics

-Arm Mbed OS 6.0.0 Preview provides various runtime statistics to help characterize resource usage.
+Arm Mbed OS provides various runtime statistics to help characterize resource usage.
 This allows easy identification of potential problems, such as a stack close to overflowing.
 The metrics currently supported are available for the [heap](#heap-statistics) and the [stack](#stack-statistics).

 ### Heap statistics